|Nutritional Guidelines (per serving)|

 Once you make the recipe, you may want to play around with the type of artificial sweetener you use.
 Some have an after taste that may bother you or the others eating the pie.

-Also remember that some sugar substitutes can be more or less sweet than actual sugar, so read the directions carefully.
-In some cases, you only use half the amount than you would with a traditional sugar.
+Also, remember that some sugar substitutes can be more or less sweet than actual sugar, so read the directions carefully.
+In some cases, you only use half the amount than you would with traditional sugar and it will still be just as sweet.